POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/psygrid.rst

     'final_profile2'  the final profile of star 2
     ================  ===========

-Again you can check for the contents of the components with :samp:`dtype.names`, e.g.
+Again, you can check for the contents of the individual runs with :samp:`dtype.names`, e.g.

 .. code-block:: python